Content-Operations/Content-Operations.github.io/index.md

 Art: More than a pretty pic
 ---------------------------

-All stories should be filed with artwork.
+All stories should be filed with artwork - photos, images, graphics, social embeds.
 List some potential picks when you file.
 Treat the art as another way to communicate by adding information and punch to your story.
 Images often work best when witty or unexpected, riffing off the headline verb.

 Example: Here's how articles with headlines about ["cloud computing myths debunked"](https://duckduckgo.com/?t=ffab&q=Three+cloud+computing+myths+debunked&atb=v149-1&iax=images&ia=images) have used art.
 Hands down, the paper unicorn on a laptop is the winner on social media.

 Looking a these examples, it's clear that you need something that looks good horizontally and, this is crucial, doesn't have writing on it.
 (These images often go underneath the headline inside the story and extra writing reduces overall legibility.)

 Find CC-licensed art on [Creative Commons](https://openverse.org/?referrer=creativecommons.org) or [Flickr](https://www.flickr.com/creativecommons) and on sites with permissive licenses like [morguefile.com](https://morguefile.com) and [unsplash](https://unsplash.com).
-Artificial intellingence is fun to play with too - just check the images carefully.
-Searching for ["red pen editing"](https://unprompt.ai/?s=red%20pen%20journalism) on [umprompt](https://unprompt.ai) pulls up a bunch of spooky gothic images, along with a hipster, sweating over a [backwards typewriter](https://unprompt.ai/?s=red%20pen%20journalism&i=NzE0ODY4OA%3D%3D).
+Artificial intelligence is fun to play with too - just check the images carefully.
+Searching for ["red pen editing"](https://unprompt.ai/?s=red%20pen%20journalism) on [umprompt](https://unprompt.ai) pulls up a bunch of spooky gothic images, along with a hipster, sweating over a [backward typewriter](https://unprompt.ai/?s=red%20pen%20journalism&i=NzE0ODY4OA%3D%3D).
 (Same [search](https://duckduckgo.com/?q=red+pen+journalism&t=ffab&atb=v149-1&iax=images&ia=images) on DuckDuckGo, for comparison.)

 Written by[  Nicole Martinelli](https://www.nicolemartinelli.com) [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)